lukelex/soundcord/README.md

 A phonetic algorithm matches two different words with similar pronunciation to the same code, which allows phonetic similarity based word set comparison and indexing.

+Often it is quite difficult to find atypical name (or surname) in your records, for example:

+— Hey, John, look for Adolf Schwarzenegger.
+— Adolf Shwardseneger?
+There is no such person!

+In this case, the use of phonetic algorithms (especially in combination with fuzzy matching algorithms) can significantly simplify the problem.

 [![Build Status](https://secure.travis-ci.org/lukasalexandre/soundcord.png)](http://travis-ci.org/lukasalexandre/soundcord)

 ##Installation